BlackBirds-dev/sqlscraper/README.md

 It's coded for searching php?id Webpages.

-A FULL INSTALATION GUIDE WILL FOLLOW
+A FULL INSTALLATION GUIDE WILL FOLLOW